denten-books/plain-text/4-screen.md

 characteristics of being cyclical, repetitive, and continuous.
 The shape of the square wave more closely resembles Murray's own normative vision of modern human culture.[^ln3-dervish] But how or why would *any* piece of technology confirm to some "natural" state of human affairs?
-The very evocation of normative discourse in this context belies a kind of a technological essentialism, reductive of both culture and cognition.
+The evocation of normative discourse in this context belies a kind of a technological essentialism, reductive of both culture and cognition.
 Neither can be definitively reduced to some facile notions of "discrete" or "continuous" representation.

 It is tempting to think of the telegraph as a digital [*sic*] apparatus, created to convert analog [*sic*] input into electric signal.[^ln3-tele] The